 FAQ

-The Provincial Dental Board is the licensing body for Dentists and Dental Assistants.
+The Nova Scotia Regulator of Dentistry and Dental Assistants (NSRDDA) is the licensing body for Dentists and Dental Assistants.
 It determines the guidelines for the practice of dentistry in NS and has the mandate to protect the public’s interests in matters related to the delivery of dental care.

-Dentists and Dental Assistants are registered and licensed with the Provincial Dental Board of Nova Scotia (PDBNS).
-Information on the requirements for licensing can be found at http://pdbns.ca/home.
+Dentists and Dental Assistants are registered and licensed with the Nova Scotia Regulator of Dentistry and Dental Assistants (NSRDDA).
+Information on the requirements for licensing can be found at https://nsrdda.ca/.
 The process depends on where you graduated from and your current professional status.
-Up-to-date membership to the NSDAA is one of the Provincial Dental Board’s licensing requirements.

 The NSDAA has an annual membership fee of $95.00 which is required in the office by November 30th of each year.
 Membership fees not received by November 30th from renewing members will result in a late fee charge of 50% of dues for the year.

-The PDBNS requires an annual license fee of $235.00 paid to their office by April 30th.
-Other requirements for yearly licensing can be found at http://pdbns.ca/home
+The NSRDAA requires an annual license fee of $235.00 paid to their office by April 30th.
+Other requirements for yearly licensing can be found at https://nsrdda.ca/

 All fees discussed above are non-refundable.

-Annual continuing education (CE) in the field of dental healthcare is a requirement of the PDB for licensing in Nova Scotia.
-Information on the process and categories of CE can be found at http://pdbns.ca/licensees/mandatory-continuing-dental-education/mandatory-continuing-dental-education-guidelines
+Annual continuing education (CE) in the field of dental healthcare is a requirement of the NSRDAA for licensing in Nova Scotia.
+Information on the process and categories of CE can be found at https://nsrdda.ca/licensees/policies-and-guidelines/mandatory-continuing-dental-education-guidelines/

 Updates to your personal information can be made by accessing the members area link.
 This will allow you to update your information with the NSDAA.
-To update your information with the licensing body, contact the PDBNS http://pdbns.ca/contact
+To update your information with the licensing body, contact the NSRDDA https://nsrdda.ca/contact/

 It is important to ensure your information is current with both bodies as part of your annual licensing requirements.